Philip-Cooney/PiecewiseChangepoint/README.md

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-Once the convergence has been confirmed, we may want to look at a plot of the survivor function.
-In health economics we are typically interested in long term survival of various parameter models.
+Once we are satisfied that there is good mixing and that we have run the model for long enough (20,000 simulations over 2 chains should be more than enough), we may want to look at a plot of the survivor function.
+In health economics we are typically interested in long term survival of our parametric models.
 In this situation we want a plot of the first 5 years which we can do using the *max\_predict* argument.
 The red lines show the individual posterior simulations and are a natural representation of the parameter uncertainty.

 ``` r
 plot(Collapsing_Model, max_predict = 5)